PubChimps/IBMCodePatterns/ProgrammingLanguageClassification/README.md

 ## Included components
-* [IBM Data Science Experience](https://www.ibm.com/bs-en/marketplace/data-science-experience): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
+* [Watson Studio](https://www.ibm.com/bs-en/marketplace/data-science-experience): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.
 * [Jupyter Notebook](http://jupyter.org/): An open source web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.
 * [Watson Natural Language Classifier](https://www.ibm.com/watson/services/natural-language-classifier/): Understand the intent behind text passages though custom classifiers, complete with a confidence score.